Employers are frustrated. They want to take advantage of one of the most powerful recruiting engines that is available today.

 Over 80% of direct employer jobs are missing on GFJ.
 This is due to the lack of structured data on job pages and career sites.

-Google wants to become the gatekeeper for all job postings on the web.
+Google wants to become the gatekeeper for all job postings on the web and lead the pack in recruitment marketing.
 To do this, however, they must gather structured jobs data directly from employers.
 All over the world.